MattWindsor91/roslyn/concepts/docs/tour.md

         }
     }

-The subtyping relationship between these classes is manifest in the definitions of the types themselves.
-This means we run into problems if, say, we use a library that contains a nice implementation of `Circle`, but didn't have the foresight to implement our `Shape` interface.
+The subtyping relationship between these classes is baked into the definitions of the types themselves.
+This means we run into problems if, say, we use a library that contains a nice implementation of `Circle`, but doesn't already implement `Shape`.

 ## Generics ##